-At Fortra’s Alert Logic team, we emphasize the importance of understanding the architectural building blocks of container security.
-Containers have a life cycle that includes running, executing, and operating, and all these aspects must be considered for effective security.
+It’s imperative to understand the architectural building blocks of container security.
+Containers have a lifecycle that includes running, executing, and operating, and all these aspects must be considered for effective security.

 It’s essential to protect more than just the container design; each container includes registry codes and configurations ready for deployment, forming a complete container ecosystem.
 Here are three ways to enhance your AWS container security.

-When we discuss stakes, we mean the role or influence an existing process has within the container process you want to mimic and implement.
-If something is superfluous, it should take a backseat to other higher priority development issues.
+Stakes refer to the role or influence an existing process holds within the broader container process intended for mimicry and implementation.
+If an element is superfluous, it should be secondary to higher-priority development concerns.

 Such attacks can arise from “sidecars,” which run alongside your workload, adding scripts on top of regular, functional platform requests.
 Therefore, you need to know what’s meant to be running without any interference and spot threats when they arise.